 - Their role in project management.
 Since our clients range from seasoned project managers to young professionals, sometimes the best option for the latter is to start with the CAPM, for example.
 The Certified Associate in Project Management is geared towards people who work in project management but do not have the amount of experience (36 months) required to sit for the PMP exam.
-And for seasoned project managers, they need to consider their immediate need, as well as for the near future.
+And seasoned project managers need to consider their immediate needs and the near future.
 For example, if a project manager is reaching the height of their management career, they may want to consider obtaining the PgMP, which stands for Program Management Professional.

-Although I firmly believe that obtaining just about any certification is good, primarily because they encourage you to learn and/or master something new, there are better known and globally recognized certifications.
-For example, PRINCE2 originated in the UK and is the standard there and in some other commonwealth countries; however, PMI has the largest amount of certified professionals than any other entity.
+Although I firmly believe that obtaining just about any certification is good, primarily because they encourage you to learn and master something new, there are better known and globally recognized certifications.
+For example, PRINCE2 originated in the UK and is the standard in some other commonwealth countries; however, PMI has the largest number of certified professionals than any other entity.
 In the EU, India, China, and the Middle East, PMI certifications are the most sought after and well recognized.
-In fact, many of the construction projects I worked on in Saudi Arabia required a PMI approach, which means that at least one person on the building team is PMP certified.
+Many of the construction projects I worked on in Saudi Arabia required a PMI approach, which means that at least one person on the building team is PMP certified.

-Regardless of which certification you pursue, the important thing to remember is that the exam is a drill.
-The certification will open doors, but what will make you a better and more effective project manager are the skills you learn through training and the effort you place by including them and executing them in your project work.
+Regardless of which certification you pursue, the vital thing to remember is that the exam is a drill.
+The certification will open doors and make you a better and more effective project manager.
+These are the skills you learn through training and your effort by including them and executing them in your project work.